grid-parity-exchange/Prescient/doc/OnlineDocs/source/tasks/run.rst

+.. highlight:: none

 Running Prescient
 =================

 There are three ways to launch and run Prescient:

 * With a configuration file, :ref:`using runner.py<launch-with-runner-py>`
-* With command line options, :ref:`using the prescient module<launch-with-prescient-module>`
+* With command line options, :ref:`using the prescient.simulator module<launch-with-prescient-module>`
 * From python code, :ref:`using in-code configuration<launch-with-code>`

 In all three cases, the analyst supplies configuration values that